Physician Assistant (PA) Program

-The ARC-PA has granted Accreditation - Provisional status to the Pennsylvania State University College of Medicine Physician Assistant Program.
+The ARC-PA has granted Accreditation-Provisional status to the Penn State College of Medicine Physician Assistant Program sponsored by The Pennsylvania State University.

 The Physician Assistant (PA) Program's mission is to prepare graduates to be academically, clinically, professionally, and culturally competent in the delivery of health care services, to develop critical thinking and application skills, and to provide compassionate and comprehensive care to the patients that they will serve.
 Our graduates will improve the health of their patients and the populations that they serve in an efficient and cost-conscious manner.